 Extension: .json

-Best for: Developers, API integrations, complex data structures
+Best for: developers, API integrations, complex data structures

-Structure: Hierarchical data format with nested objects
+Structure: hierarchical with nested objects

 Example: